-MUSC 3412 Conducting I 2, Fall A study of conducting techniques, including patterns, attacks, releases, and all expressive g with emphasis on choral conducting.
-Practical conducting experience included.
-Prerequisit MUTC 2212 and MUTC 2232. , MUSC 3422 Conducting II Continuation of MUSC 3412 with emphasis on instrumental conducting, baton technique, reading and transpositions.
-Study of larger forms (symphony, oratorio, symphonic band).
-F conducting experience included.
-Prerequisite: MUSC 3412.
-MUSC 3431 Choral Conducting Laboratory A supervised practicum in choral conducting for Church Music and B.M.E. majors utilizing members of Cantare Cappella in laboratory chorus experiences.
-Performance recital require Prerequisites: MUSC 3412 and MUSC 3582. ~ MUSC 3582 Choral Procedures An examination and analysis of the prevailing choral philosophies, including conducting as rehearsal techniques and the investigation of the process through which blend, balance and are attained in choral art.
+Choral Conducting Laboratory

+A supervised practicum in choral conducting for Church Music and B.M.E. majors utilizing members of Cantare Cappella in laboratory chorus experiences.
+Performance recital required.

+Prerequisites: MUSC 3412 and MUSC 3582.

+MUSC 3582 Choral Procedures 2, Fall

+An examination and analysis of the prevailing choral philosophies, including conducting and rehearsal techniques and the investigation of the process through which blend, balance and tuning are attained in choral art.
 Prerequisite: MUTC 2242.

-MUSC 4233 Post-Tonal Theory and History An historical and theoretical survey of the literature and processes of music following the conclusion of the Common Practice Era.
+MUSC 4233 Post-Tonal Theory and History

+An historical and theoretical survey of the literature and processes of music following the conclusion of the Common Practice Era.
 Prerequisites: MUTC 2222 and MUTC 2242.

-3, Spring MUSC 4329 Advanced Topics in Music 1 to 4 An advanced course in a selected area of Music.
+MUSC 4329 Advanced Topics in Music

+An advanced course in a selected area of Music.
 Not for independent study.
+Prerequisite: junior standing.

-Prerequisite: ju standing. ł, On Demand nior MUSC 4401 Conducting Seminar II Continuation of MUSC 3401.
-Prerequisite: MUSC 3401. , On Demand MUSC 4959 Senior Capstone in Music Synthesis course for music majors; course will focus on serving as a culminating experience music majors; attention to needs of individual music degree emphases stressed.
-Prerequisit standing or permission of the dean.
-MUSC 4999 Independent Study in Music Independent study for juniors and seniors with at least a B average in Music.
+MUSC 4401 Conducting Seminar II

+Continuation of MUSC 3401.
+Prerequisite: MUSC 3401.

+MUSC 4959 Senior Capstone in Music

+Synthesis course for music majors; course will focus on serving as a culminating experience for music majors; attention to needs of individual music degree emphases stressed.
+Prerequisite: senior standing or permission of the dean.

+MUSC 4999 Independent Study in Music

+Independent study for juniors and seniors with at least a B average in Music.
 Prerequisites: approval of the dean and completion of a 4999 Independent Study form.
-1 to 4

-MUSIC EDUCATION COURSE OFFERINGS
+MUSIC EDUCATION

-MUED 1000 Music Educators National Conference A student chapter of a national professional organization, MENC is a required activity course for all B.M.E. majors.
+MUED 1000 Music Educators National Conference

+A student chapter of a national professional organization, MENC is a required activity course for all B.M.E. majors.
 Meetings are held monthly with area music educators presenting programs of interest to the vocal and instrumental public school music teacher.
 Annual fee required.

-MUED 2012 Introduction to Music Education 2, Fall
+MUED 2012 Introduction to Music Education